 Beginning in fiscal year 2014, the County elected to participate in an alternate option to the Contribution Stabilization Program.
-Similar to the Contribution Stabilization Program, this option known as the "Alternate Contribution Stabilization Program", establishes a graded contribution rate system that enables eligible employers to pay a portion of their annual contribution over time.
-This is intended to lead to smoother, more predictable pension costs, while still achieving full funding in each system over the long-term.
+Similar to the Contribution Stabilization Program, this option known as the "Alternate Contribution Stabilization Program," establishes a graded contribution rate system that enables eligible employers to pay a portion of their annual contribution over time.
+This is intended to lead to smoother, more predictable pension costs, while still achieving full funding in each system over the longterm.
 By switching to the Alternate Contribution Stabilization Program, the County cannot return to the Contribution Stabilization Program.
-The Alternate Contribution Stabilization Program is characterized by the following provisions: contribution rates for 2014 and 2015 of 12% for ERS and 20% for PFRS; rates thereafter can only increase/(decrease) 0.50% per year; the difference between the Alternate Contribution Stabilization Program and the normal contribution amounts are amortized over 12 years; interest will accrue at the 12-year treasury rate plus 1%; and employers cannot withdraw once opting in, but retain the flexibility to pre-pay the amortized amount.
-For fiscal year 2014, the County's portion of the deferred pension contribution obligation under this program is approximately \$66.3 million, which results in the County deferring approximately \$154.6 million of pension expense through 2014 under both programs.
+The Alternate Contribution Stabilization Program is characterized by the following provisions: contribution rates for 2014 and 2015 of 12% for ERS and 20% for PFRS; rates thereafter can only increase/(decrease) 0.50% per year; the difference between the Alternate Contribution Stabilization Program and the normal contribution amounts are amortized over 12 years; interest will accrue at the 12-year U.S. Treasury rate plus 1%; and employers cannot withdraw once opting in, but retain the flexibility to pre-pay the amortized amount.
+Through 2016, the County's portion of deferred pension contribution obligation under the Alternate Contribution Stabilization Program is approximately \$173.5 million, which, when added to the \$96.4 million deferred under the Contribution Stabilization Program results in the County having deferred a total of approximately \$269.9 million of pension expense through 2016 under both programs.

-FIGURE 11 PENSION COSTS (MAJOR OPERATING FUNDS)
+FIGURE 11 PENSION COSTS (ALL FUNDS)